epw/consensus/Consensus Book.md

 Gather your MC sheet, PC summary sheet, Forces, Flags, and Foreshadows.
 Read out Flags for all the players’ characters, and note which ones can be changed.
 Mark one Code off every Foreshadow, and mention them as you do so.

-If you have them, read out and resolve "love letters." [maybe we actually explain them right here?].
+[//]: # (If you have them, read out and resolve "love letters." [maybe we actually explain them right here?].)

 Have every player mark one Code off every Anchor.
 If things come to mind, note what these Codes mean, but if not, you will determine that when a character goes to reconnect with the Anchor.
-An Anchor beginning to Slip probably deserves a more clear explanation, though.
+An Anchor beginning to Slip probably deserves a bit of prose, though.

 Take stock of all the slipping Status Tracks, since they can easily advance this session.
 Review any effects from that last session that were extended onto this one, like "-1 forward" or a Move being unavailable.